helixbass/tree-sitter-grep/README.md

-If your query includes multiple captures (eg if you are using a "pre-composed" query or are using a [predicate](#supported-query-predicates)), tree-sitter-grep will by default use the first capture in the query (in lexicographical order) (I think?) as its "target capture"
+If your query includes multiple captures (eg if you are using a "pre-composed" query or are using a [predicate](#supported-query-predicates)), tree-sitter-grep will by default use the first capture in the query (in lexicographical order, I think?) as its "target capture"

 To override that behavior, you can pass the `-c`/`--capture` argument:
 ```